awslabs/aws-well-architected-labs/content/Operational Excellence/100_Labs/100_Inventory_Patch_Management/3_deploy_env_iaac.md

 AWS [CloudFormation Designer](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/working-with-templates-cfn-designer.html) is a graphic tool for creating, viewing, and modifying AWS CloudFormation templates.
 With Designer you can diagram your template resources using a drag-and-drop interface.
 You can edit their details using the integrated JSON and YAML editor.
 AWS CloudFormation Designer can help you see the relationship between template resources.

 5. On the **Select Template** page, in the lower-right corner, click the **View in Designer** button.
-1. Briefly review the graphical representation of the environment we are about to create, including the template in the JSON and YAML formats.
+1. Briefly review the graphical representation of the environment you are about to create, including the template in the JSON and YAML formats.
 You can use this feature to convert between JSON and YAML formats.
 1. **Choose the Create Stack icon** (a cloud with an arrow) to return to the **Select Template page**.
 1. On the **Select Template** page, choose **Next**.